Sister Bárbara Gutiérrez, Brighton

 So I think I find happiness in many things.

 Eugena Jacob is the first young person to contribute a story to Everyday Boston.
-In case you’d like to know more about her, Eugena lives in Randolph.
-She enjoys hanging out with her family and friends.
+Eugena lives in Randolph and enjoys hanging out with her family and friends.
 Her favorite hobbies include listening to music and dancing.
 She also loves to watch TV- especially the Food Network.

 Eugena’s interview was transcribed by Ray Mandelbaum, a Northeastern University student, and edited for length, clarity, and flow by Cara Solomon, founder of Everyday Boston, who wrote the intro and took the photograph of Sister Bárbara at her home.